stephaniebittner802/calorie-snap/README.md

 ## **Technologies Used**
 - **Frontend**:
   - React.js
-  - React Router (for routing between pages)
   - CSS for styling and transitions
+  - Netlify
 - **Backend**:
   - Flask (Python)
   - Google Cloud Vision API (for object detection)
-  - OpenAI GPT-3.5 (for estimating calories and nutritional information)
+  - OpenAI API (for estimating calories and nutritional information)
-  - dotenv (for environment variable management)
+  - Render